Skip to content

 Custom Authorization

-from activitypub.signals import notification_accepted
+from activitypub.core.contexts import AS2

 from yourapp.models import BlockedUser

-logger.info(f"Rejecting activity from blocked user {activity.actor.uri}")
+logger.info(f"Rejecting activity from blocked user {actor_uri}")

 raise DropMessage("Actor is blocked")